TeteStorm/snippets/README.md

 Insert Isnippet > MySnippets > Dispose + tab

-Type objetct name and digit enter to change  ` ObjectToDispose ` with appropriate object to check if null then and dispose.
+Type object name than digit enter and it's done!
+This step will change  ` ObjectToDispose ` with appropriate object to check if null then and dispose.
 ```
                     if (ObjectToDispose != null)
                     {